tpoisot/ms_pop_networks/ms_revised.md

-avoidance of species interactions, etc. This predictive effort is made all the more important as both the phenology **PARMESAN07** and ranges [@dev12] of species occupying different positions in their interactions networks change are affected differently by climate change.
-Predicting that species will move and change while interactions remain the same is probably a very conservative estimation of actual changes to come, and building explicitly on biological mechanisms is one possible way to overcome this limitation.
+avoidance of species interactions, etc. This predictive effort is made all the more important as both the phenology **PARMESAN07** and ranges [@dev12] of species occupying different positions in their interactions networks are affected differently by climate change.
+Predicting that species will move and change while interactions remain the same is probably a very conservative approach to estimating the changes to come, and building explicitly on biological mechanisms is one possible way to overcome this limitation.

 In this paper, we outline the mechanisms that are involved in the variability